 Do you ever feel like there’s never enough garden space for all the plants you want to grow in your yard?
 It’s one of the challenges of urban living as lot sizes continue to shrink.

 A potato tower is one of the easiest and fastest ways to build a space-saving garden for spuds.
-All you need is some fencing mesh, enough straw to line your planter and some good quality soil for your spuds to thrive in.
+All you need is some fencing mesh, enough straw to line your planter, and some good-quality soil to grow potatoes vertically and beautifully.
 That’s it!

 Is this what you need in your yard to grow your own potatoes?